You are here

 - Housing programs offer a range of support and supervision from 24 hour supervised living to drop-in support as needed.

 - Employment programs assist individuals in finding employment and/or gaining the skills necessary to re-enter the workforce.

 - Therapy/Counseling includes different forms of “talk”therapy, both individual and group, that can help both the patient and family members to better understand the illness and share their concerns.

 - Crisis Services include 24 hour hotlines, after hours counseling, residential placement and in-patient hospitalization.

-The new generation of antipsychotic medications can help people with schizophrenia to live fulfilling lives.
+Medications are often used to help control the symptoms of schizophrenia.
 They help to reduce the biochemical imbalances that cause schizophrenia and decrease the likelihood of relapse.
 Like all medications, however, anti-psychotic medications should be taken only under the supervision of a mental health professional.
 Atypical (or "New Generation") antipsychotics are less likely to cause some of the severe side effects associated with typical antipsychotics (i.e. tardive dyskinesia, dystonia, tremors).

 There are two major types of antipsychotic medication:

-- Conventional antipsychotics effectively control the “positive”symptoms such as hallucinations, delusions, and confusion of schizophrenia.
+- Typical ("conventional") antipsychotics effectively control the “positive”symptoms such as hallucinations, delusions, and confusion of schizophrenia.
+Some typical antipsychotics are:

 - Atypical ("New Generation") antipsychotics treat both the positive and negative symptoms of schizophrenia, often with fewer side effects.
 Some atypical antipsychotics are: